 It provides 30-40% greater abrasion resistance based on its hydration characteristics, the shrinkage compensating concrete floor is smooth, dense and helps prevent plastic shrinkage cracks.
 In addition, major performance enhancements of the concrete mix and long-term maintenance issues with construction joints are no longer an issue.

-McIntosh Perry designed, reviewed and approved the jointless structural slab on grade design, and concrete mix design and requirements.
+McIntosh Perry’s building science services team designed, reviewed and approved the jointless structural slab on grade design, and concrete mix design and requirements.

 This solution and its application are now being looked at for other non-freezer applications.